brianmhess/cassandra-loader/README.md

 numFutures is a way to control the level of parallelism, but at some point too many will actually slow down the load.
 The default of 500 is a decent place to start.

+Double quotes will be stripped from all fields if they both begin and end with ".

 boolStyle is a case-insensitive test of the True and False strings.
 For the different styles, the True and False strings are as follows: